Dev ToolbarBuilt-in AppsInspector

 Inspector

-Click any element on the page to jump directly to its JSX source in your editor.
+Click any element on the page to jump to its JSX source in your editor, or create rich annotations with context for AI agents.

 Last updated: